 Similarity Reports will regenerate within an hour of the due date and time to allow student submissions to compare against one another within the same assignment also known as collusion check.
 Collusion check will occur within an hour of the due date and time.
 This means that Similarity Reports will regenerate in order to compare student submissions against one another within the same assignment.
 In addition, it is possible that the report score will change after collusion check has occurred.

 This report regeneration may cause a change in a paper's similarity score.
 No resubmissions are allowed after the due date and time of the assignment.

 Generate reports on due date (students can resubmit until due date)

 Similarity Reports will not be generated for any submission until the due date and time of the assignment is reached.
 Students may resubmit as many times as needed until the due date and time, but will not receive reports during this period.
 No resubmissions are allowed after the due date and time of the assignment.

 Select the checkbox to allow your students to view their Similarity Reports for submissions to this assignment.

 Select the checkbox to exclude text appearing in the bibliography, works cited, or references sections of student papers from being checked for matches when generating Similarity Reports.
 You can overwrite this setting in individual Similarity Reports.

 Select the checkbox to exclude quotations from being checked for matches when generating Similarity Reports.
 You can overwrite this setting in individual Similarity Reports.

 Exclude small sources

-Scroll to the bottom of the settings page and click the Submit button to save your settings.
+When you are completed with your changes, scroll to the bottom of the page and click the Submit button to save your settings.